 Getting a bank account

-We have a special arrangement with Barclays who provide a Basic Current Account that offers free, no-frills banking for customers.
-With this account you can:
+We have a special arrangement with Barclays which provides a Basic Current Account that offers free, no-frills banking for customers.
+With this account, you can:

 - Choose between a Barclays Visa debit card or cash card (ATM only)

 - Make payments from your Barclays Basic Current Account by Direct Debit or standing order